-Team members who miss meetings, deadlines, don't communicate or provide meaningful contributions, can be fired by their team.
+Team members who miss meetings, deadlines, don't communicate or provide meaningful contributions, can and should be fired by their team.
 First, teams must attempt to resolve issues by taking the following actions: 1st time - team has face to face discussion with the underperformer; 2nd time - team talks with the underperformer and also sends an email documenting the specific problems and copies the instructor on the email; 3rd time - team meets with instructor and gets approval to fire the person.
 Unless those conditions are met, you cannot fire anyone.
 Further, you cannot fire someone simply because you don't care for their personality, or disagree with their ideas.
 This is not a personality contest.
 In the workplace you have to be able to work with all kinds of personalities!

-If you are fired from your team, your termination will reduce your grade by one full letter grade and you will have to complete the project alone.
+If you are fired from your team, your termination will reduce your final course grade by one full letter grade and you will have to complete the project alone.

-To succeed as a team, do this: meet once a week outside of class to keep open lines of communication, clearly define responsibilities and timelines, set deadlines and meet them, and hold one another accountable.
-Teams who try to manage the process through texts and don't ever meet face to face outside of class almost always run into trust and communication breakdowns that cause the process to become stressful and frustrating.
+To succeed as a team, do this: schedule a standing meeting once a week for at least 30 minutes and get together every week, be responsive to group communications and respectful of one another's time, clearly define roles and responsibilities, set deadlines and meet them, and hold one another accountable.
+Teams who try to manage the process through texts and don't regularly meet face to face outside of class almost always run into trust and communication breakdowns that cause the process to become stressful and frustrating, and detrimental to the work.